danaikorre/dsmanufacturing.github.io/content.md

 ## Weeks 6 &amp; 7: Application areas

-Weeks 6 &amp; 7 looks at the application of data visualisation in a variety of scenarios with an aim to help participants identify and select from different solutions for the challenges defined.
+Weeks 6 &amp; 7 look at the application of data visualisation in a variety of scenarios with an aim to help participants identify and select from different solutions for the challenges defined.

 * data-driven storytelling
 * data physicalisation